grinushka/weather-app/README.md

 <h1> Weather Forecast App :cloud: </h1>

-The simple enough online application that allows the user to check the weather in a desired location.
+Simple online application that allows the user to check the weather in a desired location.

 <h2> Screenshots </h2>